Machine Learning applied to asteroid dynamics: From classification to insight: assessing the impact of machine learning applications to asteroid dynamics

 \end{enumerate}

 These categories are not mutually exclusive.
 For instance, papers that deal with resonant dynamics can use {\it ANN} to recognize images of resonant arguments \citep{2021MNRAS.504..692C}.
 Articles that focus on chaos may use time series analysis techniques to identify regular and chaotic orbits \citep{2021CeMDA.133...24C}.
-Once the number of papers in the field increases, other divisions into sub-fields may appear to be more useful for classifying research done in this area.
+Once the number of papers in the field increases, other divisions into subfields may appear to be more useful for classifying research done in this area.
 For the time being, however, we will use this scheme to organize current papers in the field.

-Table~(\ref{Table: qual_ast}) displays our analysis of 10 papers in the field of machine learning applied to asteroid dynamics, and 18 in the broader area of Solar System small bodies.
-For each of the sub-areas that we introduced in this section, we classify if a paper covers one or more of the seven categories of scientific outcome introduced by \citep{2020WDMKD..10.1349F}.
+Table~(\ref{Table: qual_ast}) displays our analysis of 12 papers in the field of machine learning applied to asteroid dynamics, and 21 in the broader area of Solar System small bodies.
+For each of the sub-areas that we introduced in this section, we classify if a paper covers one or more of the seven categories of scientific outcomes introduced by \citep{2020WDMKD..10.1349F}.
 Results are also summarized for the whole subareas of asteroid dynamics and small bodies in figure~(\ref{Fig: Bar_Fluke}).
 A more detailed classification, article by article, is also presented in table~(\ref{Table: ref_class}) in appendix (1).

-What can be learned from this analysis? \citet{2020WDMKD..10.1349F} used a hierarchy of three categories to evaluate the maturity of ML and AI within a subfield of astronomy: {\it emerging, progressing} and {\it established}.
+What can be learned from this analysis? \citet{2020WDMKD..10.1349F} used a hierarchy of three categories to evaluate the maturity of $ML$ within a subfield of astronomy: {\it emerging, progressing}, and {\it established}.

-The {\it emerging} stage is used to astronomy and astrophysics sub-fields that are beginning to study the use of machine learning and artificial intelligence, generally by attacking the "low-hanging fruit" problems.
+The {\it emerging} stage is used for astronomy and astrophysics subfields that are beginning to study the use of machine learning and artificial intelligence, generally by attacking easier to solve problems.
 This could be a challenge that necessitates a classification or regression strategy, or a comparison of machine learning and another, well-known method.
-For {\it emerging} communities, the methodologies are not as well-established, or the community is tiny.
+For {\it emerging} communities, the $ML$ methodologies best suited to a given problem may have not yet been encountered, or the community is tiny.

-In a {\it progressing} stage, a greater range of approaches are utilized, or a single technique is used several times, or there is an immediate jump to the forecasting, discovery, or insight phases in fields regarded as progressing in their usage of ML and AI.
+In a {\it progressing} stage, a greater range of approaches are utilized, or a single technique is used several times, or there is an immediate jump to the forecasting, discovery, or insight phases in fields regarded as progressing in their usage of ML.